3DBAG/CityBuf/readme.md

 - **CityJSONSeq**: 11.04 seconds
 - **CityBuf**: 4.54 seconds

+# CityBuf file layout
+A CityBuf (`.cb`) file is binary encoded and consists of the following parts (very similar to flatgeobuf):

+1. Magic bytes.
+The first 8 bytes of a CityBuf file are a signature, containing: ASCII `FCB`, followed by the spec major version (currently 00), then `FCB` again, then the spec patch version (currently 02).
+2. Header.
+A length-prefixed flatbuffer Header record (see `CityBufHeader.fbs`)
+3. Data.
+A concatenation of length-prefixed flabuffer records (see `CityBufFeature.fbs`).

+The length prefixes are `Uint32`.

+Any 64-bit flatbuffer value contained anywhere in the file (for example coordinates) is aligned to 8 bytes from the start of the file or feature to allow for direct memory access.

+Encoding of any string value is assumed to be UTF-8.

+## CityBufFeatures
+The features in the Data portion of an CityBuf file are modelled after [CityJSONFeatures](https://www.cityjson.org/specs/2.0.1/#text-sequences-and-streaming-with-cityjsonfeature).
+There is support for all the CityJSON geometry types and Semantic surfaces.
+Not supported are Geometry templates, Appearance and Extensions.
+One should be able to do a lossless conversion to/from CityJSON features (excluding the unsupported features for now).

+Specificalities:
+- `null` values in the geometry semantic values list are encoded as the maximum value of a `Uint32`.

+## Attributes
+To store attribute values we adopt [the approach from flatgeobuf](https://worace.works/2022/03/12/flatgeobuf-implementers-guide/#properties-schema-representation-columns-and-columntypes): a column schema that is stored in the columns vector field in the header (or optionally inside the features, in case  attributes are different for each feature) and a custom binary `attributes` buffer that contains the attribute values and references the column schema, ie each value is encoded as:

+- u16 (2 bytes) column index — this indicates the “key”, by way of pointing to the index of the appropriate column in the Columns vector
+- Appropriate per-type binary representation.
+Depending on the ColumnType, sometimes these are statically sized and sometimes they include a length prefix.
+So for a Bool column it will always be 3 bytes — 2 for the index and 1 for the bool itself (u8, little-endian).
+For a String, it’s variable, with 2 bytes for the column index, then a 4-byte unsigned length, then a UTF-8 encoding of the String.

+# Implementation status
+There are the following Python scripts:
+- `cjseq2citybuf.py`: a script to convert `.city.jsonl` to a `.cb` file.
+- `attributes.py`: python code to encode and decode the custom attribute buffers.
+Atm only the most common attribute types are implemented (bool, int, float, string, json).
+- a simple `CityBufReader` class that allows for convenient access of the flatbuffer records
+- a `load_citybuf.py` for the Benchmark (see below).
+This is also an example for how to use the `CityBufReader` class.

+Other languages than Python, eg. C++, have so far received no attention.
+Notice that this repository does include automatically generated flatbuffer accessor/build functions for python, c++ and rust.
+But to make it convenient to build and read CityBuf files, some convenient wrappers are needed.

+TODO:
+ - implement encoding/decoding of remaining attribute types
+ - review header metadata specification, make sure this is fully compatible with CityJSON
+ - script to convert from `.cb` to `.city.jsonl`.
+And check if we get back the same `.city.jsonl` file when doing a roundtrip conversion (`.city.jsonl` > `.cb` > `.city.jsonl`)

 # Ideas for future work
 - Implement a spatial index, could be the same as FlatGeoBuf
 - Implement an Feature ID index